‘The Language of “Political Science” in Early Modern Europe’, Journal of the History of Ideas 80 (2019), 203-226.

 Book / Research Projects

-Talking to the Brothers: History, Feminism and the Politics of Political Philosophy [I’m hoping to submit this MS in summer 2020]
+Talking to the Brothers: History, Feminism and the Politics of Political Philosophy [in progress]

 Imagining Politics [in progress MS; for some of the central ideas see my Skinner lecture]

 Feminism and the Future [This is starting life as a graduate course I co-teach with Amia Srinivasan]